StormDirus/DirusEngine/README.md

 ## Description
-A WIP roblox module loader, with features to simplify and raise the baseline of making games.
+A WIP roblox module loader, with features to simplify making games.

 ## How-to-Install